Artumi-Systems-Ltd/a-forms/README.md

 It adds widgets to the form with the name in the format of `{widgetBase}_{id}` and then adds each one to the form.

+# Model Select

+It's often that we want to have all the entries of one model appear in a select, so that's what `ModelSelect` is about.
+But actually using the `CollectionSelect` might be better when the selection is complicated.